Veerle Keppens, Head

 The educational objectives of the program for the degree of B.S. in Materials Science and Engineering are listed below.

-- Our graduates will contribute to their disciplines and society and advance to leadership roles in their chosen career field.
+Our graduates will contribute to their disciplines and society and will advance to leadership roles in their chosen career field.

-The field of materials science and engineering is broad, encompassing metallic, ceramic and polymeric materials, as well as composites made from combinations of materials and specialty application areas such as electronic and optical materials.
+The field of materials science and engineering is broad, encompassing metallic, ceramic and polymeric materials, as well as composites made from combinations of materials and specialty application areas such as electronic, magnetic, optical and biomaterials.

-A minimum of 18 semester-hours of general education courses are required by all engineering degree programs in order to meet the University of Tennessee, Knoxville, General Education goals.
-(See The University General Education Requirement section).
-The major in materials science and engineering requires any two approved courses under the Social Sciences cluster; any two approved courses under the Arts and Humanities cluster; and any two approved courses under the Cultures and Civilizations cluster.
-The requirement for three courses in writing communication may be filled by ENGL 101 * and ENGL 102 * plus MSE 405 * (or other approved writing intensive course).
-The requirement for one course in communicating orally may be filled with MSE 489 * (or other approved communicating orally course).
+A minimum of 18 semester-hours of general education courses are required by all engineering degree programs in order to meet the University of Tennessee, Knoxville, General Education goals. (see University General Education Requirement section).
+The major in materials science and engineering requires ECON 201 */ECON 207 * and any other approved course under the Social Sciences cluster; any two approved courses under the Arts and Humanities cluster; and any two approved courses under the Cultures and Civilizations cluster.
+The requirement for three courses in writing communication may be filled by ENGL 101 * and ENGL 102 * plus MSE 304 * or MSE 405 *.
+The requirement for one course in communicating orally may be filled with MSE 489 *.

 Graduation in materials science and engineering requires a minimum grade point average of 2.0 for all departmental courses.